Calabasas, Arizona

-Calabasas (Spanish for "pumpkins") is a former populated place or ghost town, within the Census-designated place of Rio Rico, a suburb of Nogales in Santa Cruz County, Arizona.
+Calabasas (Spanish for "pumpkins") is a former populated place or ghost town, within the census-designated place of Rio Rico, a suburb of Nogales in Santa Cruz County, Arizona, United States.

 History

 18th century

 Originally settled by the Spanish in 1756 as Mission San Cayetano de Calabazas with seventy-eight O'odham to the site from their village of Toacuquita nearer the Santa Cruz River to the new site on the bluffs above it to the east.
 A church report in 1772 described the mission as having a population 64: 21 men, 24 women and 19 children.
 It described the location as being on an open plain with good lands, but that the Indians do little or no farming, and that there was no church or house for the Missionary.
-However by 1773 the church was functional and in 1775, Father Pedro Font said mass there during the first Juan Bautista de Anza expedition to the upper part of Las Californias.
+However, by 1773 the church was functional and in 1775, Father Pedro Font said mass there during the first Juan Bautista de Anza expedition to the upper part of Las Californias.

 In 1777, the mission church, houses and the granary filled with maize, were sacked and set afire during a raid by part of a band of Apache, apostate O’odham, and Seris that had similarly attacked Magdalena and other Pimería Alta communities during 1776.
-The mission O’odham killed fourteen of the raiders but lost seven of their own.
+The mission O’odham killed fourteen of the raiders, but lost seven of their own.
 The Mission was abandoned in 1786 when the last of the O'odham left because of continuing hostilities by the Apaches.